-What began as a quick reply to a question raised in this thread, quickly turned into a full blog post.
-Do you think that watches are the perfect gift?
+Do we think that watches are the perfect gift?
 Yes and no.

 The Best Watches for Gifts

-We sell a huge amount of vintage pocket watches to men and women giving them away as anniversary presents, birthday gifts, as well as to celebrate and remember other significant events.
+We sell a huge amount of vintage pocket watches to men and women giving them away as anniversary presents, birthday and Christmas gifts, as well as to celebrate and remember significant events and milestones.

-For most people, vintage pocket watches are more of a totem than an actual piece of jewelry or instrument for timekeeping.
-There are many different options and price ranges, however, no matter what the cost or style is, they each have a unique story.
+For most people, vintage pocket watches are more of a special totem than an actual piece of jewelry or instrument for timekeeping.
+There are many options and price ranges, but no matter what the cost or style is, they each have a unique story.

 A vast majority of the vintage pocket watches were made 100% in America, unlike any timepiece on the market today.